sevenval/flat-docs/reference/functions/decrypt.md

 ```

 For such PKCS #8 keys the `-----BEGIN …` and `-----END …` boundaries are optional.
-They are required, however, if the private key is kept in the same file as the
+They are required, however, if the private key is stored together with other data,
-accompanying public key.
+for example the accompanying public key.

 [PKCS #1](https://en.wikipedia.org/wiki/PKCS_1) formatted RSA private keys with boundaries
 (`-----BEGIN RSA PRIVATE KEY-----`) are also supported.